SkyRideRq/workshop-app/README.md

 ### ToDo:

--fix subobject placement in json
+- fix subobject placement in json
--rethink data-add system
+- rethink data-add system
--ship it to electron(https://electronjs.org/) to make desktop app
+- ship it to electron(https://electronjs.org/) to make desktop app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).